NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A00/A00_design_justification.md

 <img src=/design/A00/schematic_pages/USB.PNG height="700px"/>
 </p>

+* This part of the circuit was heavily referenced from the B01 Developer Kit schematic.
+* TPD4E05U06DQAR ESD diodes were chosen due to their compability with USB devices and should be placed as close as possible to the connector on the layout.
+* MicroUSB: J7
+  * D1 to protect against ESD strikes when user pulls MicroUSB head in and out of the connector.
+  * R7 pulls the gate of Q1 initially low, and when a microUSB is connected VBUS_DET is connected to ground and lets the Nano module know that something is connected.
+* USB3 Type-A: J8
+  * C7 and C8 are AC-coupling capacitors and should be placed as close as possible to the transmission source on the layout.
+AC-coupling capacitors block DC bias.
+  * The USB switch U8 is needed to protect the host, as the USB might be drawing too much current, and also allows for power cycling the USB.
+The chosen part hits the required spec of max current draw for USB3 Type-A being 0.9 A.
+  * Capacitor values chosen based off the datasheet.
+0 ohm resistors there just in case ferrite beads need to be stuffed during validation or if found that they are necessary.
+  * C11 was switched from electrolytic to POSCAP to reduce the footprint size.

 ### Page 5 of A00 Schematic: Fan

 <p align="left">
 <img src=/design/A00/schematic_pages/Fan.PNG height="700px"/>
 </p>

+* PWM level shifted to 5V to work properly with fan.
+* C13 is a decoupling capacitor for power rail of the fan.
+*

 ### Page 6 of A00 Schematic: Power_1